 - Shen Nong- is a first completely human deity.
 He is considered to be a first legendary doctor and herbalist.
 Legendarily Shennong is creator of tea, Chinese medicine and agriculture.
 Regarded as legendary hero today not worshipped.

 5 Emperors are considered as successors of 3 Sovereigns.
 Yellow Emperor( Huangdi)- Legendarily he lived in 2600ies and 2500ies BC.
 He is considered as creator of Chinese civilization, inventions, state and Chinese culture.
 Legendarily Yellow Emperor was sent from Heaven to govern on Earth.
+Since his rule Chinese started to use calendar in about 2698BC Chinese started to count time and since that time it is year 4727 in Chinese calendar.
 Idea of emperor as Son of Heaven comes from this concept.
 He is rarely worshipped today, but shrines devoted to him exist.
 Traditionally his successors were Emperor Zhuanxu, Emperor Shun, Emperor Yao and Emperor Kun.
 They are considered as legendary figures who ruled Chinese lands until approximately 2100BC when Xia dynasty was established.
-According to legends all 5 emperors were responsible in establishing governance system, hierarch, ruled justly and bravely fought wars.
+According to legends all 5 emperors were responsible in establishing governance system, hierarchy, ruled justly and bravely fought wars.
 Also they cared about harvests of people what was basis for later Mandate of Heaven what was basis for legitimacy of Chinese rulers from Zhou dynasty ( 771BC) until 1912.
 It is likely that they were figures who in legendary stories described transition from Neolithic society to feudal one.
 There is possibility that they really existed maybe not holding this names and tittles but that they were rulers of different clans and tribes between Hoanghe and Yangtze who were establishing statehood and feudal system.
 They are not usually worshipped but several temples are devoted to them.
 According to legend Yu the Great a founder of Xia dynasty is their descendant.
 Bamboo Annals and Records of Grand Historian are primary sources about these legends.

 Parallel with 3 Sovereigns and 5 Emperors there was developing legend of Jade Emperor.
 He is oldest still worshipped deity of Chinese people.
 He is often not related much to 3 Sovereigns but is separate legend.
 In some stories he is creator of people by clay in others he is human manifestation of universe and ruler of cosmos, Heaven and Earth.
 Unlike 5 Emperors Jade Emperor governs on Heaven in heavenly palace and is coordinating rain, sun, spring, summer, winter, thunder and responsible for holding balance between Heaven and Earth.
+He legendarily created time and Chinese zodiac and taught Yellow Emperor to apply it on Earth.
 After Lao Tzu he is regarded as manifestation of Dao.
 Daoists during Warring States Period and Han dynasty widely worshipped him.
 Jade Emperor reincarnated into Yuanshi Tianzun one of Three Purities which were defined during Han dynasty.
 Jade Emperor is still widely worshipped independently or as reincarnation in shape of Yuanshi Tianzun.
 He was since legendary stories more considered as superhuman and divine as he was ruler in Heaven and 5 Emperors on Earth and thus that can be reason why was venerated by Daoists and worshipped till today.
 5 Emperors were considered as ordinary rulers and part of history in past while Jade Emperor as powerful deity for strength and good luck.

 Queen Mother of the West or Xiwangmu